Skip to content

 A Harness & Saddler Shop to the left of the postcard on the Corner of Church Street and Chequers Lane.
 Possibly dates between 1900-1913 Henry Warren was living and working in Great Ellingham as a harness maker from at least 1881 until some time after the 1911 census.
 But who was Henry Warren and where…

-The Potts Family of Ellingham Hall
+The Potts Family of Great Ellingham Hall

 Inside the Church of St James Great Ellingham.
 Courtesy Christine Bell There are two marble tablets in the floor of Great Ellingham Parish Church in memory of members of the Potts family who lived at Ellingham Hall over 350 years ago!
-Roger Potts married heiress Mary Davy in Great Ellingham Church of St James, Great…
+Roger Potts marries heiress Mary Davy in Great Ellingham Church of St James, Great…

 Posts pagination